Content creation: Content creation policies

+Repercussions for content violations

+Each platform enforces its misinformation policies through different systems.
+YouTube uses a three-strike model that begins with warnings and can escalate to demonetization or removal from the YouTube Partner Program, limiting creators' ability to earn revenue.
+TikTok implements a tiered approach that includes warnings, temporary feature restrictions, and permanent account bans for repeated or severe violations.
+Meta continues to remove content related to harmful misinformation such as false health claims and incitement, but no longer fact-checks political content, reducing oversight in that category.

+These enforcement mechanisms have significant consequences for content creators.
+Researchers have noted a lack of transparency around how policies are enforced, with limited public data available about takedown frequency, appeal success rates, or algorithmic decision-making.
+This makes it difficult for creators, researchers, and policymakers to evaluate the fairness and consistency of enforcement.
+Some scholars suggest that increased transparency, public reporting, and independent audits would improve accountability and help balance content moderation with freedom of expression.

 Social movements

-The Egyptian revolution of 2011
+2011 Egyptian revolution

 Content creation serves as a useful form of protest on social media platforms.
-The Egyptian revolution of 2011 was only one example of content creation being used to network protestors from all different parts of the world for the common cause of protesting the "authoritarian regimes in the Middle East and North Africa throughout 2011".
-The protests took place in multiple cities in Egypt such as Cairo and what started out as peaceful quickly escalated into conflict.
-Social media outlets allowed protestors to network with each other across multiple regions to raise awareness of the widespread corruption in Egypt's government and unite in rebellion.
+The 2011 Egyptian revolution was one example of content creation being used to network protestors globally for the common cause of protesting the "authoritarian regimes in the Middle East and North Africa throughout 2011".
+The protests took place in multiple cities in Egypt, and quickly evolved from peaceful protest into open conflict.
+Social media outlets allowed protestors from different regions to network with each other and raise awareness of the widespread corruption in Egypt's government, as well as helping coordinate their response.
 Youth activists promoting the rebellion were able to formulate a Facebook group, "Progressive Youth of Tunisia".

 Other

-Examples of more recent social media protesting through online content include the global widespread use of the hashtags #MeToo and #BlackLivesMatter to raise awareness and exact change for women and the black community.
+Examples of recent social media protest through online content include the global widespread use of the hashtags #MeToo, used to raise awareness against sexual abuse, and #BlackLivesMatter, which focused on police brutality against black people.